1.4 CEUs | Thursday–Friday, March 24–25

 Great presentations from engineers who literally wrote the book! — Anthony Telesco, Geotechnical Engineer, Jacobs, Boston, MA

+Deep foundations are commonly used to support all types of infrastructure features in all types of site and geotechnical conditions.
 The purpose of this seminar is to present modern techniques for the design, installation, and verification of deep foundations.
 Over the past twenty-five years, major changes have occurred in the deep foundations industry.
-New improved methods have been developed for installing all types of deep foundations, increased loads are being used, and new quality control procedures have been developed.
+New improved methods have been developed for installing all types of deep foundations, increased loads are being used, new quality control procedures have been developed, and updated specifications are used.
 For driven piles, higher loads can be achieved with new hammers, dynamic quality control methods have been adopted, wave equation analysis is being widely used, and higher strength materials are becoming common.
 Auger-cast piles are being used with increasing frequency.
 High capacity drilled shafts are being utilized more frequently.
-New design and specifications have been adopted in many codes and specifications.
-This seminar will present modern design procedures for deep foundations including discussions on new developments.
+New design methods and specifications have been adopted in many codes and specifications.
+The course instructors will present modern design and construction procedures for deep foundations including discussions on recent developments.

-- Find out the latest subsurface investigation methods for deep foundation design.
+- Find out the latest subsurface investigation methods for deep foundations design.

 - Understand the fundamentals of the design process for deep foundations.

 - Learn the new standards and procedures for the design and installation of deep foundations.

 - Learn the use of wave equation analysis as applied to both the design and installation of driven piles including driving problems.